JMRI/JMRI/scripts/HOWTO-distribution.md

 ( ) setenv SVN_REVISION 23699

     ant -Dnsis.home="" clean packages

-    (You can get the SVN_REVISION from http://sourceforge.net/p/jmri/code/HEAD/tree/branches/jmri/releases ; don't prefix an 'r')

 Ant will do the various builds, construct the distribution directories, and finally construct the Linux, Mac OS X and Windows distribution files in dist/releases/